DiegoVictor/bethehero-api/README.md

 |DOCS_URL|An url to docs where users can find more information about the app's internal code errors.|`https://github.com/DiegoVictor/bethehero/blob/master/api/README.md#errors-reference`

 ### Rate Limit & Brute Force (Optional)
-The project comes pre-configurated, but you can adjust it as your needs.
+The project comes pre-configured, but you can adjust it as your needs.

 * `src/config/rate_limit.js`